DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 1. Turn on the robot and wait until it boots.
 2. Plug in Ethernet adapter (included in set) to USB port in the rear panel
 3. Plug in one end of the Ethernet cable into your computer and other one to the adapter
-4. Connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and passowrd `husarion`
+4. Connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and password `husarion`
 5. Connect to a Wi-Fi network
 * in the terminal type `nmcli c add type wifi save yes autoconnect yes con-name rosbot20wifi ifname wlan0 ssid <NetworkSSID>` and press Enter
-* type `nmcli c modify rosbot20wifi wifi-sec.key-mgmt wpa-psk wifi-sec.psk <Password>` and press Enter to obtain an IP address and connect to the WiFi network
+* type `nmcli c modify rosbot20wifi wifi-sec.key-mgmt wpa-psk wifi-sec.psk <Password>` and press Enter to obtain an IP address and connect to the Wi-Fi network
 6. Connect to a Husarion cloud
 * open https://cloud.husarion.com in your web browser
 * click **Add new** button